Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

 Join the Rock Eagle 4-H Environmental Education Program Staff!

-Applications are accepted on a rolling basis for the spring (early February to late May) and the fall (September to December).
-To begin the application process, mail or email your cover letter, resume and three references to:
+Applications are accepted on a rolling basis for the spring (early February to late May) and the fall (late August to early December).
+To begin the application process, email your cover letter, resume, and three references to Lauren Kuschner.

 Program Coordinator